10 Weird Looking Snakes Across The Globe

 Source: “Aplopeltura boa, Blunt-headed tree snake – Khao Sok National Park” by Rushen – CC BY-SA 2.0

-A copycat of the blunt-headed tree snake 10000 miles away.
-The blunt-headed slug snake (Aplopeltura boa) has embarked upon convergent evolution: when two unrelated subspecies look nearly identical because of occupying a similar ecological niche.
+A copycat of the blunt-headed tree snake 10,000 miles away.
+The blunt-headed slug snake (Aplopeltura boa) lives in southeast Asia, and has embarked upon convergent evolution: when two unrelated species look nearly identical because of occupying a similar ecological niche.

 Aplopeltura boa also lives on branches, has an equally twig-like body with an equally long tail, and has equally massive eyes.
 Its body is a baked brown, as are its irises.
 The pupils are jet black and round rather than vertical.
-This snake mainly preys on slugs and snails, so the massive scoping eyes may have evolved to detect these small inconspicuous grubs.
+This snake mainly preys on slugs and snails, meaning that its massive eyes may have evolved to detect these small, inconspicuous grubs.

 This snake has a wide range in southeast Asia, but is consistently elusive and difficult to find within that range.
-You can find them in southern Thailand, Myanmar, peninsular Malaysia and Borneo.
+You can find Aplopeltura boa in southern Thailand, peninsular Malaysia, Java, Sumatra, and Borneo, if you search hard enough.

 Leave a Comment